ankeesler/anwork/README.md

 $ ./gradlew check
 ```

-To run the stage 1 and 2 tests, try the following.
+To run the stage 2 tests, try the following.
 ```
 $ ./gradlew smoke
 ```